NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-06.md

 ## Mitigation

-To reduce server fingerprinting exposure:
+To reduce exposure of unnecessary entry points:

-- Remove or obfuscate server identification headers such as `Server` and `X-Powered-By`
+- Minimize publicly accessible endpoints and disable unused routes
-- Configure custom error pages that do not discloses server or framework details
+- Enforce strict input validation and allowlists on all parameters
-- Ensure consistent headers behavior across all responses
+- Require authentication on sensitive or administrative paths
-- Regularly review externally available intelligence sources (e.g., Shodan) for unintended disclosures
+- Document and monitor all exposed endpoints via API inventories or asset management
-- Validate mitigations by re-testing headers and error responses after changes
+- Validate by regularly reviewing traffic logs and automated discovery output

 -----------